Oliver Hazard Payne: Personal life

 Payne died at his home, 852 Fifth Avenue in New York City, on June 27, 1917.
 He was buried at Lake View Cemetery in Cleveland, Ohio.
 His estate was valued at in excess of $32,000,000.

-His estate at Esopus, New York, known as the Col. Oliver Hazard Payne Estate, was listed on the National Register of Historic Places in 2002 and is now the home of Marist College's Raymond A. Rich Institute for Leadership Development.
+His estate at the hamlet of West Park, New York, known as the Col. Oliver Hazard Payne Estate, was listed on the National Register of Historic Places in 2002 and is now the home of Marist College's Raymond A. Rich Institute for Leadership Development.